mjmanley/PredictiveModeling/ml_dlaas_working_with_new_models.md

      5486  09-19-2017 13:49   input_data.py
 ---------                     -------
     12580                     2 files
 ```
 {: codeblock}

-## Training and test data
+## Upload training data

-### Data formatting

-Different frameworks require train and test datasets in different formats.
-For example, Caffe requires datasets in LevelDB or LMDB format while Torch requires datasets in Torch proprietary format.
-We assume that data is already in the format needed by the specific framework.
-Details on how to convert raw data to framework specific format is beyond the scope of this document - please consult the documentation for the deep learning framework you wish to use for more information.

-### Uploading data to the Object Store

-Before uploading your model data in object store you first need to create a compatible cloud object store account/service instance either on {{site.data.keyword.Bluemix_notm}} or on SoftLayer and get the service credentials.
-For more information, see [Object Store for deep learning](ml_dlaas_object_store.html).
-You can then use these credentials to create a container in the object store and upload your data.
-The object store is also used to store the trained model.
+Your training data must be [uploaded to a compatible Object Storage service instance](ml_dlaas_object_store.html).
+The credentials from that Object Storage instance will be used below in your training configuration below.
+The object store is also used to store the trained model at the end of your training run.

-## Creating a model training definition file
+## Creating a training configuration file

-The model training definition file contains different fields describing the model in deep learning, its object store information, its resource requirements, and several arguments (including hyperparameters) required for model execution during training and testing.
-Below we describe different fields of the model training file for deep learning, continuing our tensorflow handwriting recognition example.
+The model training definition is a YAML formatted file which contains different fields describing the model to be trained, including the deep learning framework to use, the cloud object storage configuration, the resource requirements, and several arguments (including hyperparameters) required for model execution during training and testing.
+Below we describe the different fields of the model training file for deep learning, continuing our tensorflow handwriting recognition example.

 * `model_definition.name`: You can provide any value to name to help identify your training job after it is launched.
 However, this does not have to be unique - the service will assign a unique model-id for each launched training job.
 * `model_definition.description`: This is another field that you can use to describe the job.